ChatShop: Interactive Information Seeking with Language Agents: Limitations

 \section{Limitations}

-Our \iws task is realistic in the vast real product space and the interaction with the shopper, but it is still a simplified version of the real-world web shopping scenario.
-One unrealistic assumption is that the target product is known to the shopper.
-Relexing this assumption would require real world data on the shopper's knowledge of the target product.
-Under our current evaluation protocol, the agents are evaluated based on end task performance under a fixed budget of questions.
-Therefore, it does not capture the quality of interactions for successful sessions as they all receive full rewards.
-Future work can explore a dynamic budget allocation strategy based on the difficulty of individual sessions or a penalty for asking uninformative questions.
+Our \iws task is realistic in the vast real product space and in its interaction with the shopper.
+However, it remains a simplified version of real-world web shopping scenarios.
+One unrealistic assumption is that the target product is known to the shopper during evaluation.
+Both human and LLM shoppers' behaviors can differ from real-world scenarios where the shopper is uncertain about the target product.
+Relaxing this assumption would require real-world data on the shopper's evolving knowledge of the target product during the search.

+Under our current evaluation protocol, agents are evaluated based on end-task performance within a fixed budget of questions.
+This does not capture the quality of interaction for successful sessions, as they all receive full rewards.
+Future work can explore dynamic budget allocation strategies based on the difficulty of individual sessions or introduce penalties for asking uninformative questions.